 - Voting rights: as a citizen, you can vote for President (whether living in Costa Rica or abroad), in the Legislative Assembly, and in municipal elections;

 - Free ID card: citizens of Costa Rica are provided a free ID card (Cédula de Identidad) from the Supreme Elections Tribunal (TSE), which is good for 10 years.
-If it is lost or stolen, the process is significantly simpler and easier than it is for replacing a foreign resident card (DIMEX).
+If lost or stolen, the process is significantly more straightforward and accessible than replacing a foreign resident card (DIMEX).
 The TSE will even make house calls to issue or renew cédulas for those with disabilities;

 - CCSS (Caja) enrollment: while all residents (citizens or non-citizens) are required to enroll in CCSS, being off the rolls does not jeopardize your citizenship.
 This is unlike foreign residents who need to show continued enrollment in CCSS to renew their status.

-- You can leave and return: as a foreign resident, if you plan to leave Costa Rica for an extended period of time, you need to apply for suspension of your resident status with immigration and then resume your resident status when you return.
+- You can leave and return: as a foreign resident, if you plan to leave Costa Rica for an extended period, you need to apply for suspension of your resident status with Immigration and then resume your resident status when you return.
 Citizens can leave for many years and return.

 - While technically, according to law, all residents (citizens or non-citizens) have the same rights, you’ll find that services and platforms are much more geared towards citizens than non-citizens.

 Citizenship Process and Requirements

 There are two significant ways to obtain citizenship: naturalization for ex-pats without familial ties in Costa Rica.